 - night sweats

-Another useful lab test is a complete blood count, which includes a count of your red and white blood cell levels.
-Abnormal levels suggest a possible risk of cancer.
+- A complete blood count assesses levels of red and white blood cell levels.
+Unusual results may be a sign of cancer.

 Treatment options for metastatic renal cell carcinoma may include surgery, immunotherapy, or chemotherapy.